-When it comes to making herbal or natural concoctions, I always like to stick to trusted sources, and that’s exactly why I relied on Lauren Mary over at Elle Wellness’s recipe for this one.
+When it comes to making herbal or natural concoctions, I always like to stick to trusted sources, and that’s exactly why I rely on the recipe by Lauren Mary over at Wild Roses Apothecary for this one.
 Lauren is a clinical herbalist who has a line of organic herbal teas formulated for the whole family, botanical-based skincare, fertility products, and momma & baby remedies.
-Her recipe and website is linked below, just above the recipe card.
+Her recipe and website are linked below, just above the recipe card.

 Check out her “Don’t Go Bananas” Tea for kids.
 I have to say, I’ve tried it myself and it’s AMAZINGLY DELICIOUS!!